threatray/tigerrat/README.md

 related to its Tiger tooling (TigerRAT, TigerDownloader)

 positional arguments:
-  samples     A unpacked PE file of Tiger tooling, the Downloader or the RAT
+  samples     An unpacked PE file of Tiger tooling, the Downloader or the RAT
               (TigerRAT)

 optional arguments: